spawnmarvel/azure-ansibel/1-4-az-existing-windows-vm/readme.md

 backup: yes
 * backing up the original if it differs from the copied version
-* We changed the port to 5675
+* We changed the port to 5675 and we removed the manual backup step

 https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html

 Make update2_rmq.yml

 ```yml